-Darpana Sheth is an attorney with the Institute for Justice.
+Darpana Sheth is a senior attorney with the Institute for Justice.
 She joined the Institute in 2010 and litigates cutting-edge constitutional cases to protect economic liberty and property rights in federal court.
 Darpana is part of the trial team that won a federal court ruling striking down Louisiana’s government-imposed monopoly on the sale of caskets, a ruling that was upheld on appeal.
 Currently, Darpana represents medical providers in a constitutional challenge to Virginia’s requirement that medical providers receive government permission in the form of a certificate of need before purchasing medical-imaging devices.

 On the property rights front, Darpana was part of the trial team that successfully defended the family-run Motel Caswell from a federal civil forfeiture action by the U.S. Attorney’s Office in Massachusetts.
 Currently, she is lead attorney in a federal class action against the city of Philadelphia and its law enforcement officials challenging the city’s egregious civil forfeiture practices.